cadavre/node-red-contrib-value-for/README.md

 start comparison timer on node (re)deployment, so if no message at all will hit node input – it will also trigger first output.
 This is helpful for critical messages that must be compared even on i.e. NodeRED restart.

+**Watch out!** When using timer since (re)deployment – if no message was received in the input – the output message will be `{ payload: null }`.
+Make sure your flow can handle this situation correctly!

 **Values are compared as strings!** Therefor you can choose to make case (in)sensitive matching.

 ![fixed-for node](https://github.com/cadavre/node-red-contrib-value-for/raw/master/images/fixed-for.png)